marcheiligers/dr-input/README.md

 ## Usage

 Grab the latest single file release `input.rb` from the [Releases](https://github.com/marcheiligers/dr-input/releases) page and save it in your DragonRuby game folder (I'm assuming in a `lib` directory in the sample below).
+As of version 0.1.0, you can call `Input.download_update!` on the DragonRuby console to update to the most recent version.

 ```ruby